RuihaoQiu/NLP-projects/Text-vectorization.md

 ### Customized vectorizer
 ```
 vocab = ["python", "machine learning", "pandas", "pyspark", "sql"]

 vectorizer = TfidfVectorizer(
     stop_words="english",
     ngram_range=(1,2),
     sublinear_tf=True,
     vocabulary = vocab
 )

 X = vectorizer.fit_transform(corpus)
-print(X.shape)
+X.shape
 ```
-(269, 5)</b>
+(269, 5)<br>

 The documents are only embedded on customized features.
 An interesting use case, if the features are skills, the values indicate the **importance** of skills in each documents.
 We can use it to recommend top skills for each documents.

-There are other techniques to vectorize the document, I will discuss them in embedding section.
+There are other techniques to vectorize the document by machine learning model, I will discuss them in embedding section.